tobiasjcat/ice_end/health.md

 250gp (0gp remaining) bond from Harbeck.
 740sp/annum

+TODO subtract 660 for potion of good hope

 4x farm-hands at 2sp daily.
 Hired Highsun 10.
 Also hired Durbar for lessons goblin language lessons elient 3rd for 5sp a session.
 250 sessions needed for fluency.
 Three human men: Angelbert, Allen and Vulcer.
 One human woman: Evelyn.
 Allen is the new foreman.
 Ordered 5 chickens for 1gp (accounted for)